zveronline/docker-sopds/README.md

 This will start the sopds server and you should now be able to browse the content on port 8081.

-Also you can store database on external storage

 ```
 docker run --name sopds -d \
    --volume /path/to/library:/library:ro \